acezen3d/AzShadersDocument/common/pbr_property_descriptions.md

 Secondary anisotropy rotation in units of $\pi$.

 ### EmissionMap
-Emission map, no need to be a grayscale but a color texture. `rgb`: emission, `alpha` channel not used and will be handled automatically.
-Note black (0,0,0) means no emission.
+Emission map, no need to be a grayscale but a color texture. `rgb`: emission, `alpha` channel is not used and will be handled automatically.
+Note that black (0,0,0) means no emission.

 ### EmissionColor
 Emission color, will be multiplied with `EmissionMap`.